Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

-The types of proofs that $\pi$ consists of depend on the type of the state transition (for state transitions between intra-transaction states, also the opcode of the current instruction) and consequently which \RollupVM data structures are read from or written to (see \Cref{table:opcodes} for a summary).
-Specifically, each type of proof corresponds to the consistency of the OSS and validity of its transition, or that of a component of the OSS (i.e. that of the stack, memory, or world state, etc.).
-We introduce each type of proof below.
+The types of sub-proofs that $\pi$ consists of depend on the type of the state transition (for state transitions between intra-transaction states, also the opcode of the current instruction) and consequently which \RollupVM data structures are read from or written to.
+We describe each sub-proof below.